 From there, Fetisov went on to take part in all of Alfa-Eco’s high-profile deals, first as CFO and then from late 2000 as the company President.
 One of the most significant transactions was the InBev deal, devised and executed by Fetisov and Leonid Rozhetskin.

-Having realised that an agreement preventing the two largest shareholders in the Russian subsidiary, which held a 35% share each from purchasing a controlling interest, would expire in about 18 months, Rozhetskin and Fetisov bought a 15-percent share on the Luxembourg Stock Exchange.
+Having realized that an agreement preventing either of the two largest shareholders in the Russian subsidiary, each holding a 35% share, from purchasing a controlling interest, would expire in about 18 months, Rozhetskin and Fetisov bought a 15-percent share on the Luxembourg Stock Exchange.
 Fetisov delegated the actual acquisition process to Alexander Savin, who he tasked with the challenging role of purchasing the shares on the stock exchange without creating a stir.